-I Brought My Best Friend On A First Date & It Boosted My Confidence About Dating
+I Secretly Brought My Friend On A First Date & It Boosted My Confidence About Dating

 I am a woman rife with "scaries."
 I get the "Sunday scaries" every weekend when I remember Monday is mandatory.
 I get the "missed-call scaries" when I receive a call from an unknown number because what if they were calling to deliver the worst news ever?!
 I get the "Are-they-judging-me scaries?" every time I interact with a human person.
 So naturally, I'm super calm and collected when I go on a first date!!!
 To get over the "dating scaries" once and for all, I brought my best friend on a first date with me.